<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Advice I Would Give To Myself Before My First Semester With ILP

 Hindsight is 20/20 vision, right?
-Well if I could go back in time and give myself some advice before I went on my first semester with ILP, this is what it would be.
+Well, if I could go back in time and give myself some advice before I started my first semester with ILP, this is what I would say.

-The thought of spending a semester abroad as an English-teaching volunteer with International Language Programs can be a bit intimidating—for good reason!
-You'll be in an unfamiliar country, teaching kids who often don't know what you're saying, eating unfamiliar food, all with unfamiliar people.
-If I could go back in time to the months before I went on my first semester with ILP, this is the advice I would give myself.
+The thought of spending a semester abroad, on the other side of the world, as an English-teaching volunteer with International Language Programs can be a bit intimidating—for good reason!
+You'll be in an unfamiliar country, eating unfamiliar food, all with unfamiliar people.

 Not an ILP volunteer yet?